Get all the latest data for Marrakech

 Does a property price drop look likely in Marrakech as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Marrakech over the next 12 months is low, because the combination of stable interest rates, record tourism, and continued foreign buyer interest creates a supportive demand floor.
+As of 2026, the risk of a meaningful property price drop in Marrakech over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Marrakech.